google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/how-push-works.md

 It's inside the service worker's 'push' event that you can perform any background tasks.
 You can make analytics calls, cache pages offline and show notifications.

-![When a push message is sent from a push service to a users device, your service worker receives a push event.](./images/svgs/push-service-to-sw-event.svg)
+![When a push message is sent from a push service to a user's device, your service worker receives a push event.](./images/svgs/push-service-to-sw-event.svg)

 That's the whole flow for push messaging.
 Lets go through each step in more detail.